codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/REPORT.md

 11. The website responded with a reset link:
 	![[Pasted image 20250723211635.png]]

+12. Followed the reset link for `admin`.
+	Pasted the URL into the browser:
-12. Tried to reproduce the token locally (unsuccessfully)
+13. Tried to reproduce the token locally (unsuccessfully)
 	- Wrote a Python script:

 ```